Calendar: What investors need to know for the week ahead

 (11 a.m.
 ET) EIA Petroleum Status Report is released.

-Also: Canada and U.S. auto sales
+Also: Canada and U.S. auto sales for May.

 Earnings include: Canadian Western Bank; Saputo Inc.; VMware Inc.; Workday Inc